bagaking/commitron/README.md

 `git commit -e -m "$COMMIT_MSG_CONTENT"`.
 Git opens the message for editing before creating the commit.

-Credential risk: `install_alias` can prompt for an access key, secret key, and endpoint.
-If you enter values there, they may be written into global Git config in plain text as `-ak`, `-sk`, or `-endpoint` arguments.
-Prefer setting `VOLC_ACCESSKEY`, `VOLC_SECRETKEY`, and `DOUBAO_ENDPOINT` in your shell or secret manager, then decline the inline credential prompts.
+Credential handling: `install_alias` does not prompt for an access key, secret key, or endpoint, and the generated alias does not embed `-ak`, `-sk`, or `-endpoint` arguments.
+Set `VOLC_ACCESSKEY`, `VOLC_SECRETKEY`, and `DOUBAO_ENDPOINT` in your shell or secret manager before running `git cz`.

+Config permissions: installation rewrites the global Git config with `0600` permissions so alias content is not world-readable.

 Alias scope risk: the alias name is `cz`, and installation refuses to continue if a global `cz` alias already exists.
 Review your global Git config before